Best Phlebotomy Schools in Washington

 When comparing schools, focus on:

-• Job placement assistance - Schools with strong employer connections simplify entry into the workforce.
+• Career services assistance.
+Schools with strong employer connections simplify entry into the workforce.

 Here’s a quick reference for how long training usually takes:

-Tip: If you want to start working quickly, a short-term certificate is your best option.
+Tip: If you want to apply for roles upon completion, a short-term certificate is your best option.

 Most employers in Washington accept these national credentials: